 End User Technical Advisory Board (EU-TAB)

-An End User is defined as any company running or intending to run an application or service as part of an industry solution that incorporates the technology produced by the OOP, who do not offer that application or service for sale to others.
+An End User is defined as any company running or intending to run an application or service as part of an industry solution that incorporates the technology produced by the OOP, who do not offer that application or service for sale to others (peers, vendors) but may offer a service to true end users individual or organizations.

-The EU-TAB shall be composed of members of OOP who are End Users.
+The EU-TAB shall be composed of members and non-members of OOP who are End Users.
 The EU-TAB shall approve new End User members.
 The Governing Board will approve an initial set of End User members sufficient to setup an EU-TAB.

 The EU-TAB shall coordinate the efforts of End Users through meetings, mailing lists, or creation of Special Interest Groups (SIGs).

+The EU-TAB will provide guidance to the Board and TSC by providing requirements, use cases, high level architecture and/or comments for improving the probability of end user adoption of the OOP code in a production environment by the end users.

+For clarity sake, it is mentioned that EU-TAB may at is sole discretion communicate to the Board multiple opinions on a given subject and is not limited to sharing consensus opinions only.

 The EU-TAB may decide whether any meeting, SIG, or other End User activity shall be limited to members or open to non-member participants.

+The EU-TAB may elect a Chair.
+Strategic End-User Members may nominate a representative to serve as EU-TAB chair.
+The Chair shall serve as a voting member on the Board.

 Voting